 Clinical Research Core

-The ACNC Clinical Research Core (CRC) assists ACNC investigators with all aspects of clinical research including: submitting and monitoring IRB submissions; recruiting participants; training team members; and collecting, storing and managing data.
+The ACNC Clinical Research Core (CRC) assists ACNC investigators with all aspects of clinical research aimed at improving maternal and child health and development.
+CRC staff help with submitting and monitoring IRB applications, recruiting participants, conducting studies, training team members, and collecting, storing and managing data.
 The Core is equipped with cutting-edge technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.

-The CRC has a full team trained dedicated to conducting high-quality clinical research.
+The CRC has a team of over 15 highly-trained staff dedicated to conducting quality clinical research.
 The CRC has a full-time Coordinator who manages the CRC team and provides assistance with all IRB submissions.
-The CRC has a team of recruiters who provide expertise in recruiting participants for all ongoing ACNC clinical studies.
-They reach out to the Central Arkansas community to ensure proper and timely recruitment for ongoing studies.
+The CRC has a team of recruiters who reach out into our Central Arkansas community to facilitate participation of families for ACNC clinical studies.

 Research study visits are conducted by a team of: